BIGJRA/BIGJRA.github.io/rejuv.md

 downstairs and read the journal, then head upstairs and exit.

-Once in this area, go left for a hidden *Red Shard,* then go right to the Pokémon Center area.
+Once in this area, go left for a hidden *Red Shard,* then go right to the Pokemon Center area.
 After the scene, grab the *Full Restore* below.
 Then head into the Center and talk to the crew.

 After a few cutscenes, you’ll get to play as Melia.
 All you must do is